boriel-basic/zxbasic/README.md

 Copyleft (K) 2008, Jose Rodriguez-Rosa (a.k.a.
 Boriel) <http://www.boriel.com>

-All files in this project are covered under the [GPLv3 LICENSE](http://www.gnu.org/licenses/gpl.html) except those placed in directories `library/` and `library-asm`.
+All files in this project are covered under the [AGPLv3 LICENSE](http://www.gnu.org/licenses/agpl.html) except those placed in directories `library/` and `library-asm`.
 Those are licensed under [MIT license](https://en.wikipedia.org/wiki/MIT_License) unless otherwise specified in the files themselves (i.e. a different license).
-Anyway, all of the licenses for files under those directories allow binary closed-source (i.e. commercial) distribution of the files created with this compiler.
+Anyway, all licenses for the files under those directories allow binary closed-source (i.e. commercial) distribution of the binaries created with this compiler.

 You can create closed-source programs (even commercial ones) with this compiler (a mention to this tool will be welcome, though).
 But you are not allowed to release the compiler itself as a closed source program.

-If you modify *this* project (the compiler .py or anything licensed as GPLv3) in any way you MUST publish the changes you made and submit your contribution to the community under the same license.
+If you modify *this* project (the compiler .py or anything licensed as AGPLv3) in any way you MUST publish the changes you made and submit your contribution to the community under the same license.